luistaka/wrangler/wrangler-docs/functions/json.md

 ### Example

-if `json` has the input json specified, then the result of the operation would return `json-element` that contains a parsed json.
+if `body` has the input json specified, then the result of the operation returns `json-element` that contains a parsed json.

 ```
-  set-column parsedjson json:Parse(json)
+  set-column parsedjson json:Parse(body)
 ```

 When a malformed json `malformed_json` is parsed, then the result of operation is `json-null`